Response strengths of open systems at exceptional points

 \section{Green's function near an EP}

-This appendix provides a short derivation of the Green's function $\GF(\ev)$ near an EP of order~$\order$ in Eq.~(\ref{eq:Heiss}).
-It is more transparent than the original derivation in Ref.~\cite{Heiss15}.
+This appendix provides a short and elegant derivation of the Green's function $\GF(\ev)$ near an EP of order~$\order$ in Eq.~(\ref{eq:Heiss}).
 Starting from the definition of the Green's function in Eq.~(\ref{eq:GFdef}) we write

 where $\evEP$ is the eigenvalue of $\Hs$ at the EP.
 We move the second term to the RHS of the equation, utilize the definition of $\op{N}$ in Eq.~(\ref{eq:N}), and divide by $\ev-\evEP$ leading to

 Next, this expression is plugged into the $\GF(\ev)$ on the RHS of the equation which gives